Membland

 Membland is an historic estate in the parish of Newton and Noss, Devon, situated about 8 miles south-east of the centre of Plymouth.
 The estate was purchased in about 1877 by Edward Baring, 1st Baron Revelstoke (1828–1897), senior partner of Barings Bank, who rebuilt the mansion house known as Membland Hall.
-He suffered financial troubles and in 1899 the estate and Hall were sold to a property developer.
+He suffered financial troubles and in 1899 the estate and Hall were sold to property developer John Headon Stanbury.
 A year later Membland was sold to ship builder William Cresswell Gray.
 The house became derelict after World War I and was demolished in 1927.
 Several of the estate's service buildings survive, including the Bull and Bear gatekeeper's lodge, stables, gasworks, forge and laundry.
 On the site of the house a smaller dwelling was built between 1966 and 1968.

 History

 Anciently called Mimiland, it was successively the seat of the families of de Mimiland, Hillersdon, Champernowne, Stert, Bulteel, Perring and Baring.